maiesey/maiesey.github.io/_posts/2016-06-21-things-during-2016-finals.markdown

 #### 1. Examiners On The Phone ####

 This is the one that I noticed the most.
 Teachers as examiners are supposed to be, I don't know, alert?
 Instead, they be playing Candy Crush on their phones.
-I mean I don't even care if they watch porn, as long as they (at the very least) gaze their attention, once in a while, at the students (who are explicitly exchanging answers right next to me). 🤦‍♂
+I mean I don't even care if they watch porn, as long as they (at the very least) gaze their attention, once in a while, at the students.
+Because we, are very sensitive regarding our surroundings when it comes to exam period.
+Glancing back and forth over the examiner.
+We **know** when is going to be the right time pass answers, to quitely mouthed answers to the person next to us, it's all experience.

 #### 2. Examiners Eating ####
 I'm in no way agaisnt them if they want to eat.
 But the most laughable of this all is, "I'm going to have lunch now, but I feel bad if you guys watch me as I eat, so I'm just gonna turn my chair around and eat.
 I believe you guys won't cheat, right?".
 In your dreams, Sir.

-Obviously you know what happened next (this school is goddamn nightmare).
+Majority of the class were either giggling, muttering some words like 'huh?
+Is he serious?', or just flat out nodded in agreement while saying something so assuring like, 'Yes, Mr. We won't'.
+If there's any CCTV camera I can stare at (like Jim from The Office) and said "I told you so--" this school is a goddamn nightmare.

 #### 3. Computer Based Exams, But They Don't Understand How To Turn Off The Wi-Fi ####
 I mean, the title says it all I guess.
 It's completely laughable how these people claiming to be "Microsoft Certified" computer teachers but don't know how LAN works.
 It was a chemistry exam, and my country is in the brink of a new so-called 'digitalized' wave.
 Where exams are going to be computer-based, students will have portals, etc. I'm actually kind of against the exam one.
 It's so hard to do an analytical exam, in front of a computer with small desk and no free space to scribble down your calculations because the keyboard's in the way.
 It's just not a very positive user experience overall.
 Please stop adopting these new 'requirements' when your school isn't capable enough to sustain it.
 You'll just be giving us students an extra headache.